 The above research comes at a fortuitous time, given the scars of the pandemic.
 Many men and women working on the frontlines, such as first-responders, doctors, and nurses, may develop post-traumatic stress from exposure to COVID-19.
 Contracting a potential virus or the fears of becoming ill can take a toll on people mentally.

 Many people may begin turning to mind-altering substances to quiet their minds, and some could develop an alcohol or substance use disorder.
-At Hemet Valley Recovery Center & Sage Retreat, we created a program for first-responders struggling with addiction and co-occurring PTSD.
-Please contact us today to learn more about our Heroes Program.
+At Hemet Valley Recovery Center & Sage Retreat, we created a program for those struggling with addiction and co-occurring PTSD.
+Please contact us today to learn more.